The Writer's Corner

 another purchase Lucas had made just for her.

 opened the door and went into the kitchen.
 Her husband would be

 hungry from his chores.
-She would make him a nice breakfast of pancakes with maple
+She would make him a nice breakfast of

-a chicken.
-Then she began gathering the eggs from the roost.
+patted a chicken.
+Then she began gathering the eggs from the

-the door and watched her gaily gathering the eggs.
+inside the door and watched her gaily gathering the eggs.